 Chapter 11 ended with a doxology—a passionate hymn of praise to God for the gospel of Jesus Christ.
 If we liken the doxology to hymns and praise songs before a sermon, then chapter 12 is Paul’s sermon.
 Oddly enough, Paul begins his preaching with another call to worship.
 Quickly we realize, though, that he has in mind more than hymnals and melodies.

 “Reasonable” worship requires body alert and mind engaged to love and serve God in gratitude for his wondrous mercies.Transition from “theology” to “practice”?
 Not really

-RC Sproul says the apostle Paul is not only the greatest theologian the church has ever had, but is also the “greatest practical teacher of Christian truth in the history of the church.
+The apostle Paul, says R. C. Sproul, is not only the greatest theologian the church has ever had.
+He is also the “greatest practical teacher of Christian truth in the history of the church.
 This is what makes Paul so extraordinary.
 Whenever he gives us deep and profound doctrinal teaching he always follows it with very specific, concrete, practical application.”

-What Sproul says about Paul is so very true, of course, but it would be wrong to regard the first 11 chapters as “theology” and chapters 12–15 as “practice.”
-Douglas Moo points out that all of Romans has “practical” significance.
-To believe in the gospel is a commitment to obey the Lord of the gospel.
+What Sproul says about Paul is true, of course, but it would be misleading to regard the first 11 chapters as “theology” and chapters 12–15 as “practice.”
+Douglas Moo points out that all of Romans has practical significance.
+And these later chapters have their own fill of theology.Reception of the gospel is a commitment to obey the Lord of the gospel.
 Paul used the expression “the obedience of faith” in 1:5 and he will repeat it in 16:26.
-Also, Paul has already given a few commands to action in chapters 1–11, perhaps the most important ones being these in chapter 6:
+Paul has already given a few commands to action in chapters 1–11, including these in chapter 6:

-Moo argues that the transition from chapters 1–11 to chapters 12–15 is best characterized as a transition from “What God has given to us” to “what we are to give to God.”
-And these are two sides of the same coin, because we still must depend on God’s grace to give anything back to him.
+Rather than viewing the transition from chapters 1–11 to chapters 12–15 as theology to practice, Moo terms it from “what God has given to us” to “what we are to give to God.”
+These are two sides of the same coin.
+We remain dependent on God’s grace to give anything back to him.